lachlanmcdonald/magicavoxel-shaders/README.md

 ## Installation

-These can be installed by copying the files into the `shader` directory inside your MagicaVoxel installation.
+Install by copying the files into the `shader` directory inside your MagicaVoxel installation.

 ## Shaders